EmiliaGibson/Detecting-IFS/README.md

 Set key = 0 for Curvlinear Sierpinski IFS (default) or key = 1 for Henon IFS.

 ### Requirements
-Text file containing the required python packages and versions used in this repository.
+`requirements.txt' lists the required python packages and versions used in this repository.